German Masters snooker: Ronnie O'Sullivan destroyed by Hossein Vafaei in five-star whitewash in under an hour

 Apart from breaking down among the balls in the second frame, O'Sullivan did little or nothing wrong as the inspired world number 60 pieced together breaks of 52, 50, 81 and a glorious 141 to race 4-0 clear in under an hour.

-That became a 5-0 victory quickly after the mid-session interval with the world number three only making 24 after potting a red off the break-off shot in going for broke before Vafaei pounced with another lovely knock of 64 to end any hopes of a recovery by the record 37-times ranking event winner.
+That became a 5-0 victory quickly after the mid-session interval with the world number three only making 24 after potting a red off the break-off shot - going for broke with an ultra-aggressive opening play - in going for broke before Vafaei pounced with another lovely knock of 64 to end any hopes of a recovery by the record 37-times ranking event winner.

 'Wow!' - O'Sullivan, Selby and Murphy with Shot of the Tournament contenders